 About the Pre-reading Service

-- You will receive individual written feedback on your assignment's structure, focus, paragraph structure, flow, style, presentation, referencing, and use of sources.
+- You will receive individual written feedback on one or more of the following features: focus, paragraph structure, flow, style, presentation, referencing, and use of sources.

 - This free service offers you an opportunity to send your draft assignment to CTL Consultants for review and advice.